What do baby chicks drink in the brooder?

 There is also a small risk of tiny chicks drowning even in this dish.
 Again, it's easily avoided by adding a few pebbles.

-The best way to avoid all the problems with ground waterers, though, is simple - use a hanging system.
+The best way to avoid all the problems with ground waterers, though, is simple: use a hanging system.

-How to avoid dirty water: hanging waterers.
+How to avoid dirty drinking water: hanging waterers.

 I used to use a bottle waterer which hangs from the side of the brooder.